REGnosys/rune-docs/website/drr-site/using-drr/implement-drr.md

 ### How to implement
 - Add the DRR Java dependency to your project.
 - Use the generated Java classes to run the reporting logic.
-- Provide a CDM input object (from Translate + Enrich).
+- Provide a CDM input object (from Ingest + Enrich).
 - Call the generated report function.
 - Tabulate the output into key value pairs.